It rained last night. Water covers the road, much of it.

 The nearer we come to the Sungei Belait, the heavier my heart sinks.

 But I feel relieved for leaving that school.
-Other children picked on me.

 Thinking of where we used to live, my throat tightens.
 Aunties, the Churchill statue, Nanak, and Tutty.
 I will never see them again.

 The road is bumpy, making me sick.